Justification Through Faith Alone

 Justification (Promise) is Not by Law-keeping: Three Reasons (4:13-16)

 Justification or Promise?
 There is a change in the language starting in v.13.
 In vv.1-12 it was talking about justification (being reckoned righteous in God’s sight).
 But now a new word is introduced; “promise”.
 Paul is now reasoning from the principle of God’s promise, which is that faith inherits the promise, apart from the Law or any system by which man might try to win favor with God.
+Promise is a broader subject.
+The natural mind might accuse Paul of being technical, of focusing on the expression, “it was reckoned to him as righteousness”.
+Now, Paul takes up the more general principle of promise, although his object is still to demonstrate that justification is only through faith.
 In vv.13-16 Paul is contrasting law and promise.
 Promise implies God’s fulfillment of it; while the Law claimed man’s obedience of its demands.
 This is the same subject that is taken up in Gal.
 3:19-20.
 The beauty of promise is that it depends on God alone; thus it is sure (v.16).
 Only faith can lay hold of what doesn’t involve man.

 Assurance & Resurrection.
 Paul had already proven that justification is by faith alone, but he wants to go further and establish a solid foundation of understanding in the believer.
 To have the assurance of our justification, we need to have something for our faith to rest on.
 Rather than choose something less significant, the Spirit of God gives us – as a foundation for our faith – the very seal of God’s approval of the finished work of Christ.
 In Rom.
 3 we saw that “faith in his blood”, that is, faith in what occurred at the cross, is what justified us.
 But no mention was made of assurance to the believer.
 Now in Rom.
 4 he speaks of believing what God did at the grave in raising the Lord Jesus from the dead (vv.24-25).
 The resurrection of Christ is God’s acceptance and approval of Christ’s finished work (His “Amen”, 1 Peter 1:2).
 God was not only satisfied with the work of Christ, but He was glorified in it.
 To be fully saved – to be justified and know that we are justified – we need to believe the full gospel: “Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures” (1 Cor.
 15:3-4).
 This “full gospel” is “the gospel of our salvation” (Eph.
 1:13).

-2. Calls the things which be not as being; His word is so faithful that you can count on its fulfillment before there is visible evidence of it!
-In this case, God told Abraham he would have an innumerable posterity, when at that moment they could not even have one son!
+- Calls the things which be not as being; His word is so faithful that you can count on its fulfillment before there is visible evidence of it!
+In this case, God told Abraham he would have an innumerable posterity when at that moment he could not even have one son!
 It was the principle of resurrection.

 Justification is by Faith in God who Raised Up Jesus (4:23-25)